jeromew21/AI-free-rules/README.md

 # Rule #3: You may use AI chat to ask high level questions.

-# Rule #4: You may use AI chat to read API documentation.
+# Rule #4: You may use AI chat to read or query API documentation.

 # Rule #5: You may use AI chat to fill in well defined functions.